 As you move in the opposite direction and approach the furthest edges of research, scientific and intellectual endeavour, stories disappear, become irrelevant, falsifying.
 You are simply in a place, and you potter around in it.
 The only stories are the speculative frameworks you use to hold it together over a whisky.
 For your amusement.

-What Evans had wanted above all else was a story: a story, I conjecture, to rival those of Schliemann.
+What Evans had wanted above all else was a story: a story, I conjecture, to rival those of, among others, but especially, Heinrich Schliemann.
 This marks him out as a man of a different sort of (potty) ambition.

 Ventris, lurking oedipal threat, destroyed that story.
 There were no stories.
 Just an accumulation of detail.
 Beautiful, empty, clean, accurate, and meaningless.

-On the back of my archaeological find, I proposed to Clarke and Hunter Sidney that we conduct a systematic excavation of Norbiton.
+Energised by my archaeological find, I propose to Clarke and Hunter Sidney that we conduct a systematic excavation of Norbiton.
 We could map a transverse trench as fully as possible from Kelley’s garden (not strictly in Norbiton) to, say, the allotments or some point beyond.
 It would involve digging up people’s gardens by night, or posing as council operatives searching for broken drains; I could take more carefully selected gardening jobs; and if we found anything that told us anything about anything it would a scientific miracle, but that didn’t matter, we would do it anyway.
-And document it.
+And document it exhaustively.

 The farmers of the Campus Martius were not the only ones reading celestial signs in the earth every time they tried to plant a cabbage.